apache/gravitino/docs/jdbc-mysql-catalog.md

 ### Catalog operations

-Please refer to [Manage Metadata Using Gravitino](./manage-metadata-using-gravitino.md#catalog-operations) for more details.
+Refer to [Manage Metadata Using Gravitino](./manage-metadata-using-gravitino.md#catalog-operations) for more details.

 ## Schema

 ### Schema capabilities

+The Gravitino schema:

-- Gravitino schema corresponds to the MySQL database.
+- corresponds to the MySQL database.
-- Supports create schema with comments.
+- Ssupports create schema with comments.
-- Supports drop schema.
+- supports drop schema.
-- Doesn't support cascade drop database.
+- doesn't support cascade drop database.

 ### Schema properties